MatiasFunes94/random-quotes-machine-hooks/README.md

 random-quotes-machine app implemented with React Hooks

 ## Instructions to run the project
-npm install and then npm start
+Clone the git repository
+Open the terminal and type npm install to install all the packages of the project.
+Then type npm start to run the project

 We can get random quotes by pressing "new quote" button and add them to a favorite section where can also be deleted